mallechilie/2digits-assignment/README.md

 ## Introduction

 Thank you for the great interview we had!
 Below, as promised, is the application case for the front-end developer position at 2DIGITS.
-Once you are done with this you can put it on GitHub and send a link to [luuk@socialbrothers.nl](mailto:luuk@socialbrothers.nl).
+Once you are done with this you can put it on public GitHub repository and send a link to [luuk@socialbrothers.nl](mailto:luuk@socialbrothers.nl).

 Best of luck!